Atchison, Topeka and Santa Fe Railway Valley Division: Spurs

 Fresno Interurban District: In the Fresno area, a spur known as the Fresno Interurban District ran from Fresno to the east.
 The stations on that spur were Hammond, Cincotta, Bartonette, Cameo, Burness, Fairview, Big Bunch, Zediker, Riverbend, Elk, and Belmont Ave.
-The Tulare Valley Railroad acquired the tracks from Hammond to Cameo around 1992.
+Aerial photos show the eastern portion of the line was abandoned sometime in the late 70s or early 80s.
+When SP abandoned the southern portion of their Clovis Branch, they used ATSF's line up until Cameo to access their own rails.
+The Tulare Valley Railroad acquired the tracks from Hammond to Cameo around 1992 along with the SP line.

-Laton and Western Railroad: South of Frenso, a line from Laton west to Lanare was constructed from 1910 to 1912.
+Laton and Western Railroad: South of Fresno, a line from Laton west to Lanare was constructed from 1910 to 1912.
 An abandonment application for the line, approximately 17.56 mi, was filed in 1980.
 Other stations on the spur, running west from Laton, were Shirley, Gepford, and Shilling.